vejvarm/GGJ2024_code/Readme.md

 ## Want to do for sure

-    10 Win Songs:
+    10 Fix: level stuck when combining with 'floor' tile and win condition met 10 Win Songs:
     - bear on a pear (end of level 1)
     - bee on a sea (end of level 3)
     - boar on a floor (end of level 4)
     - boar on a shore (other end of level 4)

-    9 Fix: combining 2 objects at once
-    9 Fix: combining with wall in level 4

-    7 Fix: combining puck on a truck on a duck (not a bug?)
+    7 Fix: add text for stacking multiple objects (e.g. puck on a truck on a duck)

     6 enemy that follows you (on move or moves once in 2 seconds for example)
     - on move probably more fun and easier to do